Who Will Pay My Medical Bills After a Car Accident in New York?

 • The Driver: New Yorkers hit by a car while walking or riding a bicycle should be covered by the motorist involved in the accident.
 The maximum payout from an insured driver in New York is $50,000.

 • Uninsured Motorist Coverage: If the vehicle that hit you drove away from the scene or involved an uninsured/underinsured motorist, you can access the underinsured/uninsured motorist coverage in your policy or the policy of a member in your immediate household.
-Contact an uninsured motorist accident attorney at Douglas and London for more information.
+Contact an uninsured motorist accident attorney at Douglas & London for more information.

 • MVAIC – The Motor Vehicle Accident Indemnification Corporation (MVAIC) was created to cover the medical bills of pedestrians, cyclists, or motorists injured by uninsured drivers, allowing no-fault benefits up to $50,000.
 It can be challenging to obtain, though, so hiring a lawyer is always recommended.

-How Douglas and London Can Help
+How Douglas & London Can Help

-The New York City car accident lawyers at Douglas and London can assist with your claim.
+The New York City car accident lawyers at Douglas & London can assist with your claim.
 It’s never too early to have a qualified legal representative look into your case to see where support may be needed.
 We’ll ensure that your no-fault claim is filed promptly, resolve disputes with your insurer through arbitration, investigate third party liability, negotiate for a full and fair settlement, take your case to trial if necessary, and ensure that any outstanding medical bills are resolved.
 If you have been seriously injured in a motor vehicle collision, call now for a free consultation.
 We ask for no money upfront to pursue a legal claim.